CA-APM/ca-apm-atc-custom-attributes/README.md

 ](https://docops.ca.com/ca-apm/10-5/en/integrating/api-reference-guide/apm-rest-api) for more information.
 3. Export data from external data sources (for example CMDB data, Change Orders, etc).

+For perl the following modules need to be installed (see http://www.cpan.org/modules/INSTALL.html):
+1. REST::Client
+2. Config::Properties
+3. JSON
+4. Data::Dumper

 ## Dependencies
 APM-ATC REST API must be enabled.

 ## Installation
-Copy and extract the atc-custom-attributes.zip.
+Copy and extract the `atc-custom-attributes.zip`.

 ## Configuration
 Update the `config.ini` file with your CA APM MOM or Enterprise Team Center server details and the path to the CSV file.
 E.g.: